hieuvp/xpath-html/README.md

 <br />

-If you want to learn more about the **XPath** and know how to use different **XPath Expression** for finding complex or dynamic elements.
-Take a visit to this concise tutorial [here](https://github.com/hieuvp/learning-automation-tools/blob/master/xpath/README.md).
+If you want to learn more about the **XPath** and know how to use different **XPath Expression** for finding complex or dynamic elements, take a visit to this concise tutorial [here](https://github.com/hieuvp/learning-automation-tools/blob/master/xpath/README.md).

 <br />